-CONSULTANT will a prepare a draft and a final report that summarize the above work efforts and include the following:
+CONSULTANT will prepare a draft and a final version of the report that summarizes the above work efforts and includes the following chapters.
+A Table of Contents outline of the report will be prepared by the CONSULTANT for MPO approval before delivery.

 - 1. Executive Summary

 - 2. Study Objectives

 - 3. Public and Stakeholder Engagement

 - 4. Existing Conditions Analysis

 - 5. Plan Policy and Development Findings

 - 6. Alternatives Identification

 - 7. Alternatives Evaluation

-- Preferred Route Alternative
+- 8. Preferred Route Alternative

 - 9. Conceptual Plans

 - 10. Costs Estimates

 - 11. Trail Operation, Maintenance, Safety and Security

 - 12. Economic Impact

 - 13. Shared Micromobility Expansion Analysis

 - 14. Preliminary Environmental Assessment

 - 15. Appendices

-The CONSULTANT will prepare various reports/chapters related to the Study and final MPO Board presentation.
+The CONSULTANT will prepare various tech memos/chapters related to the Study and final MPO Board presentation.
 These reports will be presented to the MPO Board and committees by MPO staff for review and comment.
 Comments received will be considered, as appropriate, for inclusion in the Final Study Report.

 - TAC & CAC Meeting 1

 - BPCC Meeting 1

 - TAC & CAC Meeting 2

 - BPCC Meeting 2

 - Board Presentation Meeting 1

 - Board Presentation Meeting 2

 - Fort Myers City Council (Meeting 1)

 - LC Board of County Commissioners (Meeting 1)

-- Draft Report

-- Final Report
+- Draft Report - Final Report